 This would be fun to do in the grass on a nice day too.

-Use a Straw or Bubble Wand to start painting with bubbles.
-Make sure if you are using straws that the kids do not inhale the bubbles.
-The staws might be better for older kids.
+Use a straw or bubble wand to start painting with bubbles.
+Make sure if you’re using straws that the kids do not inhale the bubbles.

 Tip: We found if we dipped the bubble wand in the liquid and then blew a straw through the bubble wand we were able to get bigger bubbles.